 Medical Research

-• The research must be applied, basic, clinical or translational
+• Conduct applied, basic, clinical, or translational research

 Quality Auditing

-The quality auditing industry looks to improve the work of various organisations.
-In order for an auditors role to be covered by the award, they must:
+The quality auditing industry aims to enhance organisational performance.
+For an auditor to be covered by the award, they must:

-• Conducting the supply, maintenance and installation of telecommunications materials
+• Supply, maintenance, and installation of telecommunications equipment

 • Working on telecommunications lines